fel-dev/challenge-secret-santa/README.md

-# Amigo Secreto
+# Secret Santa

-Amigo Secreto is a simple web application that allows users to enter their friends' names and randomly select one as a "secret friend."
+Amigo Secreto or Secret Santa is a simple web application that allows users to enter their friends' names and randomly select one as a "secret friend."
 This project is designed to be user-friendly and interactive.

 ## Project Structure